KavyDave18/YourTube/README.md

 YouTube Basic Video Player App
-A simple app to play YouTube videos using minimal setup and clean UI.
+A simple app to play videos using minimal setup and clean UI.
-Perfect for beginners learning how to embed and control YouTube videos in applications.
+Perfect for beginners learning how to embed and control videos in applications.

 📽️ Features
-Play YouTube videos by entering the video URL or ID.

 Basic Play/Pause controls.